Religious conversion

 Religious conversion is the adoption of a set of beliefs identified with one particular religious denomination to the exclusion of others.
 Thus "religious conversion" would describe the abandoning of adherence to one denomination and affiliating with another.
-This might be from one to another denomination within the same religion, for example, from Protestant Christianity to Roman Catholicism or from Sunnī Islam to Shīʿa Islam.
+This might be from one to another denomination within the same religion, for example, from Protestant Christianity to Roman Catholicism or from Shi'a Islam to Sunni Islam.
 In some cases, religious conversion "marks a transformation of religious identity and is symbolized by special rituals".

 People convert to a different religion for various reasons, including active conversion by free choice due to a change in beliefs, secondary conversion, deathbed conversion, conversion for convenience, marital conversion, and forced conversion.
+Religious conversion can also be driven by practical considerations.
+Historically, people have converted to evade taxes, to escape military service or to gain political representation.

 Proselytism is the act of attempting to convert by persuasion another individual from a different religion or belief system.
 Apostate is a term used by members of a religion or denomination to refer to someone who has left that religion or denomination.

+Religion and proselytization

+The religions of the world are divided into two groups: those that actively seek new followers (missionary religions) and those that do not (non-missionary religions).
+This classification dates back to a lecture given by Max Müller in 1873, and is based on whether or not a religion seeks to gain new converts.
+The three main religions classified as missionary religions are Buddhism, Christianity, and Islam, while the non-missionary religions include Judaism, Zoroastrianism, and Hinduism.
+Other religions, such as Primal Religions, Confucianism, and Taoism, may also be considered non-missionary religions.